jonimoreira/specs/2_5_0/docs/source/rm.rst

 **Description:** A type to use for encapsulated content (aka. files) for image, audio and other media types with a defined MIME type.
 This type provides a choice of embedding the content into the data or using a URL to point to the content.

+DvEncapsulated and its children were consolidated into this one concept and implemented as one complexType to represent any type file based artifact.

 DvOrderedType
 -------------